Discrete equational theories: Surjections

 A morphism $f:A\to B$ will be called a \textit{surjection} if $\cv_0(I,f)$ is surjective.
-Let $\Surj$ denote the class of all surjections in $\cv_0$ and let $\Inj$ be the class of morphisms of $\cv_0$ having the right unique lifting property w.r.t. every surjection.
+Let $\Surj$ denote the class of all surjections in $\cv_0$ and let $\Inj$ be the class of morphisms of $\cv_0$ having the unique right lifting property with respect to every surjection.
 Morphisms from $\Inj$ will be called \textit{injections}.
 Recall that $g$ is an injection iff for every surjection $f$ and every commutative square

 there is a unique $t:B\to C$ such that $tf=u$ and $gt=v$.